16 Examples of Effective Employee Incentive Programs

 There’s a wide variety of examples when it comes to effective employee incentive program ideas.
 Some of them offer a financial incentive while others are non-monetized.
 In this section, we’ll take a closer look at those different forms of incentives and how they work:

-1. Awards/rewards-based incentive programs
+1. Awards and rewards based incentive programs

-One of the best ways to give your employees the recognition they deserve is by using an award-based incentive program that keeps up with employees’ contributions in real time and grants them various rewards according to their achievements.
+One of the best ways to give your employees the recognition they deserve is by using an award based incentive program that keeps up with employees’ contributions in real time and grants them various rewards according to their achievements.

 A great way to achieve that is by using modern tools to make it easy to recognize employee performance and make employees feel valued at work.
+For example, Cisco partnered with Workhuman to launch its Connected Recognition program and saw 85% of its roughly seventy thousand employees give or receive awards within the first year, with more than one point two million awards over the first five years, all funded at around one percent of payroll.

 Find out how Social Recognition from Workhuman can build a culture of appreciation at your organization.